VirtualEvan/IS_NQueens_Project/README.md

-# practicas_si
+# IS_Projects
-Prácticas de Sistemas Inteligentes
+Intelligent Systems Assignaments